Helicopter carrier

 A helicopter carrier is a type of aircraft carrier whose primary purpose is to operate helicopters.
-It has a large flight deck that occupies a substantial part of the deck, which can extend the full length of the ship like of the Royal Navy (RN), or extend only partway, usually aft, as in the Soviet Navy's or in the Chinese Navy's Type 0891A.
+It has a large flight deck that occupies a substantial part of the deck, which can extend the full length of the ship like of the Royal Navy (RN) (Note: As of 2018 called NAM Atlântico, part of the Brazilian Navy), or extend only partway, usually aft, as in the Soviet Navy's or in the Chinese Navy's Type 0891A.
 It often also has a hangar deck for the storage and maintenance of rotorwing aircraft.